Pr1nceAli/Vehicle-Vault/README.md

    - Add cars to your current garage, all-time garage, or wishlist by clicking the 'Add' button on the view models page.

 ## Authors
--Aly Badr
+- Aly Badr
--Anthony Pinke
+- Anthony Pinke
--Junghyon Jo
+- Junghyon Jo

 ## Contact
 For any questions or suggestions, please open an issue or contact the repository owner at alybadr2409@gmail.com.